 The rebels are not usually called freedom fighters in India.
 Any Indian who took the side of the British is deprecated.
 He is regarded as having sold out his nation for a mess of potage.

 Historians are unsure how planned the rebellion was.
 Was it spontaneous?
+However, there is little evidence that it was planned.
 It is hard to know because most people were illiterate in 1857.
 Many rebels were killed.
 Those who survived had to keep quiet about it for their own safety.
 Therefore there are few documents from the rebel side.
 If there was a plan it was naturally clandestine and therefore went unrecorded.

 A key historiographical debate is how religiously inspired the rebellion was.
 Was it solely or mainly about animal fat on cartridges?
 To what extent did other political or economic issues play a role?
 There were some underlying discontents but it took sacrilege to catalyse this into open warfare.